zaynet/qwik/packages/qwik/src/core/readme.md

 # `useOn`

-Register a listener on the current component's host element.
+Register a listener on the component's first element.

 Used to programmatically add event listeners.
 Useful from custom `use*` methods, which do not have access to the JSX.
 Otherwise, it's adding a JSX listener in the `<div>` is a better idea.